 - ✓ Modality

 - ✓ Mood

 - ✓ Choice of specialist terminology

 - ✓ Forms of address

-- ✓ Formality.
+- $\checkmark$ Formality.

-Once again, it is obvious that lexico-grammatical choices influence different levels of contex.
-Thus a certain choice by a translator concerning, e.g., specialized language, will not only affect Field, but also Tenor.
+Once again, it is obvious that lexico-grammatical choices influence different levels of context.
+Thus a certain choice made by a translator concerning, e.g., specialized language, will not affect only Field, but also Tenor.